rickydaricky/tock-bot/README.md

 2. Open the extension popup
 3. Check "Enable Automatic Search"
 4. Set your preferences:
+   - **Party Size & Primary Date**: Your preferred party size and first-choice date
+   - **Use First Available Date** (Optional): Check this to enable flexible date searching
+     - **Days to Scan**: Set how many days before/after your primary date to scan (e.g., 7 means ±7 days)
+     - **Calendar Selection**: Click "Or select specific dates" to open an interactive calendar
+       - **Single Click**: Click individual dates to select them
+       - **Drag Selection**: Click and drag across dates to select entire ranges sequentially
+       - Drag from unselected → selects the range
+       - Drag from selected → deselects the range
+       - **Calendar dates override auto-scan**: If you select specific dates, the scan range is ignored
    - **Reservation Drop Time**: The exact time when reservations open (in your local timezone)
    - **Search Before Drop**: How many milliseconds before the drop time to start searching (default: 0ms - refreshes exactly at drop time)
    - **Maximum Retry Attempts**: How many times to retry if the first attempt fails (default: 0 - optimized for single-shot speed)